6 Ways to Build Brand Loyalty

 Example:

-Apple is quite consistent with its use of white throughout its entire brand palette to evoke simplicity, cleanliness, and elegance.
+Apple is consistent in its use of white throughout its entire brand palette, evoking simplicity, cleanliness, and elegance.
 You can also think of the white as a blank canvas to be creative, as Apple embodies the Creator brand archetype and is perceived as a brand for those who want to create.

-Have Apple's products become symbols of advanced technology and luxury that enables creativity solely because of its brand-building color choice?
+Have Apple's products become symbols of advanced technology and luxury that enable creativity solely because of their brand-building color choice?
 No. But the fact that all of Apple's products look like something out of a Stanley Kubrick movie makes sense in terms of their brand's essence, so it's definitely helping.

 Think about what you want your brand to convey—spark a response, calm anxiety, portray simplicity, etc.